2026 Vault Rankings

 An Impressive Crew

 Growing from its roots in New York City’s German-Jewish business community, the firm established itself in the nation’s capital, opening a Washington, DC, office in 1949.
-By 1971, name partners Walter Fried, Hans J. Frank, Sam Harris, Sargent Shriver, and Leslie Jacobson were all on the masthead.
-The partners had uniformly impressive resumes—with expertise ranging from tax to real estate to securities—and brought a dedication to civic causes.
-Sam Harris worked for the SEC in its early days and served as a prosecutor of Nazi war criminals in the Nuremburg trials.
+By 1971, partners Walter Fried, Hans J. Frank, Sam Harris, Sargent Shriver, and Leslie Jacobson were all on the masthead.
+The partners had uniformly impressive resumes and dedication to civic causes.
+Sam Harris worked for the SEC in its early days and served as a prosecutor of Nazi war criminals in the Nuremberg trials.
 Sargent Shriver is known for being the driving force behind the founding of the Peace Corps and serving as its first director.

 Keeping It Real

-The firm’s Private Equity practice is another notable area.
-More than 100 of the firm’s attorneys counsel megafund clients and middle-market sponsors on all aspects of private equity transactions, bringing in cross-disciplinary knowledge in antitrust, capital markets, finance, and tax.
-Fried Frank is also a regular at the M&A table, advising clients across such diverse industries as consumer products, energy, financial services, healthcare, media, pharmaceuticals, real estate, retail, telecommunications, and technology.
+The firm’s M&A and private equity practices are also notable.
+More than 100 of the firm’s attorneys counsel megafund clients and middle-market sponsors on all aspects of private equity transactions, bringing in cross-disciplinary knowledge in antitrust, capital markets, finance, and tax law.
+Fried Frank is also a regular at the M&A table, advising clients across diverse industries such as consumer products, energy, financial services, healthcare, media, pharmaceuticals, real estate, retail, telecommunications, and technology.

 Living Well